-The only program Ph.D. in Public Administration in North Carolina provides students with a strong foundation for teaching and research positions.
+The Ph.D. in Public Administration program provides students with a strong foundation for teaching and research positions.
 It is led by a faculty recognized nationally for its research productivity.
 Since first enrolling students in 1998, the program has amassed a strong record of placement, with graduates holding faculty appointments in respected colleges and universities as well as research positions in policy institutes and government agencies.

 A typical degree breakdown is as follows:

 - Transfer Credit from Master’s Degree: 18 credits

 - Core Courses: 24 credits